einzige/sections_rails/README.markdown

     This rake task creates helper files that tell the asset pipeline about the assets from the sections.

-    * /app/assets/javascripts/application_sections.js: links to all JS files of all sections.
+    * _/app/assets/javascripts/application_sections.js_: links to all JS files of all sections.
-    * /app/assets/stylesheets/application_sections.js: links to all CSS files of all sections.
+    * _/app/assets/stylesheets/application_sections.js_: links to all CSS files of all sections.

 2. Include the generated helper files into your _application.js_ and _application.css_ files.

+    // In application.js
+    //= require application_sections

+    /* In application.css */
+    /*= require application_sections */

 3. Run __rake assets:precompile__ as usual.